Parish of Warburton

 Souling in 2017

-The 2017 Souling season has finished and so whilst we go away and recover from, and take stock of this year you can find out what went on in the 2017 season and accompanying pages.
-Needless to say we had a cracking year, although a bit quieter than normal in some places, but busier in others, it resulted in a record amount being collected that will in turn be donated to our chosen charity for this year, the Trafford and South West Manchester Branch of the Multiple Sclerosis Society.
+The 2017 Souling season's details can be found in the 2017 pages where you'll get a good idea of what happened.
+Needless to say we felt we had a cracking year, although a bit quieter than normal in some places, but busier in others.
+It did however, result in a record amount being collected that will in turn be donated to our chosen charity for this year, the Trafford and South West Manchester Branch of the Multiple Sclerosis Society.

 The Gang prior to leaving for the Saracen's Head - 1st November 2017